 Like many regions of Pennsylvania, the Lehigh Valley has a strong history of railroading that greatly impacted the region.
 The railroad industry was built up thanks to the many steel mills and other factories that were present in the valley and replaced the region’s canals.

-While trains are still a common site in the region, the Lehigh and Keystone Valley Model Railroad Museum in Bethlehem aims to keep this rich history alive in their many great displays.
+While trains are still a common sight in the region, the Lehigh and Keystone Valley Model Railroad Museum in Bethlehem aims to keep this rich history alive in their many great displays.

-The Lehigh and Keystone Valley Model Railroad Museum has been in existence for close to three decades and been at their current location for about 20 of those years.
-The museum is located in a fairly nondescript building in a residential area a little less than a mile from the heart of downtown Bethlehem.
+The Lehigh and Keystone Valley Model Railroad Museum has been in existence for close to three decades and been at its current location for about 20 of those years.
+The museum is located in a fairly nondescript building in a residential area a little less than a mile from the heart of downtown Bethlehem, PA.